Biohla20/LITA_Class_Documentation/README.md

 ### RECOMMENDATIONS

 # DATA ANALYSIS - LITA - THE INCUBATOR HUB
-## Project Title: Data Analysis course run summary
+## Project Title: Data Analysis course summary
 ### Introduction
 A message popped up on a RCCG youths' WhatsApp group and it was a free training for ladies seeking knowledge in tech.
 I did not hesistate to jump on the wagon.
 I filled the application and the rest is story.
 Thanks for the initiative brought about by Pastor Folu'Adeboye in conjuction with The Incubator Hub and Ladies In Tech Africa (LITA).
 ![Welcome Message](https://github.com/user-attachments/assets/c219e159-3587-4cda-8d4c-e372592f257f)